 How do I know which feature bit to enable?

-Unfortunately, we do not know when a user switches between Simple or Advanced if Advanced had already been turned on.
-Because of that, the user needs to keep the Advanced Currencies setting aligned with their CRM setting manually.
-This should be apparent to the user if the conversions are incorrect, which means we didn’t know which level of conversion to apply.
+Unfortunately, we do not know when a customer switches between Simple or Advanced if Advanced has already been turned on.
+Because of that, the customer needs to keep the Advanced Currencies setting aligned with their CRM setting manually.
+This should be apparent to the customer if the conversions are incorrect, which means we didn’t know which level of conversion to apply.

 We will display a warning message next to your ads account that may have currencies coming in from an unsupported currency.
 If this happens, your dashboards will contain tiles with a “Mixed Currencies” message.
 We advise that you work with your CRM Admin to make sure this unknown currency contains a conversion in your CRM.

 What does “Mixed Currencies” mean on my dashboard tile?